Paying For Needed Services

 914-328-1313

 Corporate Angel Network is the only charitable organization whose sole mission is to fly cancer patients (both children and adults) to treatment at no cost to them on empty seats on both private and corporate planes.
 Eligibility to participate in our program is open to all cancer patients, bone marrow donors, and bone marrow recipients who are ambulatory and not in need of medical support while traveling.
 Eligibility is not based on financial need, and patients may travel as often as necessary.
-Patients must be ambulatory and not in need of medical support while traveling.
 Please fill out the Client Registration form.

 Joe's House